 Detailed Description of the Invention

 In this section, the invention must be explained along with the process of making and using the invention in full, clear, concise, and exact terms.
-This section should distinguish the invention from other inventions and from what is old and describe completely the process, machine, manufacture, composition of matter, or improvement invented.
-In the case of an improvement, the description should be confined to the specific improvement and to the parts that necessarily cooperate with it or which are necessary to completely understand the invention.
+This section should distinguish the invention from other inventions and from what is old.
+It should also describe completely the process, machine, manufacture, composition of matter, or improvement invented.
+In the case of an improvement, the description should be confined to the specific improvement and to the parts that necessarily cooperate with it or that are necessary to completely understand the invention.